How to Manifest Your Dream Job in 5 Easy Steps

 Ask yourself, are you interested in a career where travel is mandatory or frequent?
 Do you desire an office setting or would you rather work from home?
 Are you someone who likes to work outdoors or do you desire to work around children?

 Drill down into your personality and be honest about the things that make you happy!
-If you have a difficult time doing this, ask friends and family what they see in you as far as strengths and areas of opportunity.
+If this is difficult, ask friends and family what they see in you as far as strengths and areas of opportunity.
 Think about your passions in life and and the things that made you happy as a child.

 Be honest with yourself and understand that you don’t have to settle for anything you don’t want.

-If a passion requires you to expand your knowledge or grow as a person in different areas of your life, don’t shy away.
+If a passion requires you to expand your knowledge or grow as a person in different areas of your life, take action!
 Embrace the opportunity to grow.
 And remember, for now this is only a brainstorming activity.

 It’s important that you move into a career path where you use your talents and you thrive as a person.